Meet Our Horses and Goats

 Melody

-Melody was Karen’s first rescue mini-horse.
-She arrived with behavioral issues which were challenging in the beginning, however, Melody soon led the way to helping Karen better understand the needs of rescue horses.
-Melody is now able to lead a driven cart and she also introduces new volunteers to the joys of walking and grooming horses.
+was the first rescue mini-horse at Happy Hooves.
+She arrived with behavioral issues which were challenging in the beginning, however, Melody soon led the way to helping the sanctuary better understand the needs of rescue horses.
+Melody is now able to lead a driven cart! and has become a leader in the herd.

 Melody won 6th place in driving competition